 Cross-scale Properties of Complex Adaptive Systems

 In many important problems, ranging from ecology to geopolitics to finance, interactions and behaviors are known at the microscopic/individual level, but the closures required to translate them to a high-level macroscopic description are unknown.
 Severe limitations arise in trying either to find these closures directly, or to solve these problems at the scale at which the questions of interest are asked using microscopic simulations only (i.e. using agent-based models).
 These limitations constitute a major stumbling block in current complex social-like system modeling.
 Funded by DARPA, we are developing new modeling tools, for example manifold learning data-mining tools and Equation Free Modeling, to overcome this challenge.
 We are using these tools to compare Early Warning Signals of critical transitions in financial markets, social-ecological systems, and human-migration systems.

 Risk Management in Marine Social-Ecological Systems

 Global Marine Ecosystem Modeling

-Working with Earth-System Modelers at the Geophysical Fluids Dynamics Lab, specifically Dr.Charles Stock, we develop and run global marine ecosystem models that resolve things bigger than zooplankton (not obvious, but this is rare).
+Working with Earth-System Modelers at the Geophysical Fluids Dynamics Lab, specifically Dr.Charles Stock, we develop and run global marine ecosystem models that resolve organisms bigger than zooplankton (not obvious, but this is rare).
 We use simple size-based / allometric relationships as the backbone of our ecosytem models.
 The goal is to use these global models to estimate how pelagic marine ecosystem might respond to future climate change and different fishing scenarios.